Cyberbullying: Phoebe Prince

 Phoebe Prince's Story

-Phoebe Prince was a 15-year-old girl that attended South Hadley High School in Massachusetts.
-She was originally from Ireland and had recently moved to Massachusetts.
+Phoebe Prince was a 15-year-old girl that attended South Hadley High School in Massachusetts, originally from Ireland.
 Her principal described her as smart and charming.
-She was a freshman who didn't quite fit in and dated a senior football player briefly that upset other girls that felt "she didn't know her place."
+A freshman who didn't quite fit in and dated a senior football player upsetting other girls.
+They labeled her as someone who “didn't know her place.”
 She became a victim of bullying.

 "She was being bullied because she was pretty and people were jealous."